DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 We use the [`gatsby-transformer-excel` plugin](https://www.gatsbyjs.org/packages/gatsby-transformer-excel/) to parse our Excel data and convert it into `JSON` arrays accessible to both GraphQL and D3.js, our data visualization library.

-- We're using GraphQL to read into an Excel file
-- Into the schema that we then query
-- Gatsby Excel plugin
-- Will be the same files users can download
-- Our data experts can now update the data on their own

 Here's a sample GraphQL query from the homepage to fetch revenue data:

 ```graphql